Does Vaping Affect Muscle Growth?

 How Vaping Affects Blood Flow and Cardiovascular Health

-Another way vaping might impact muscle growth involves its influence on blood flow and cardiovascular health, crucial components in delivering oxygen and nutrients essential for muscle function and recovery.
+Another way vaping might impact muscle growth is through its influence on blood flow and cardiovascular health.
+These are crucial in delivering oxygen and nutrients for muscle function and recovery.
 The cardiovascular system plays a pivotal role in maintaining a healthy heart and facilitating blood circulation throughout the body.
 Vaping can disrupt these processes by affecting the function and structure of blood vessels and blood cells.

 Research conducted by Carnevale et al. (2016) demonstrated that vaping impaired endothelial function and increased oxidative stress in healthy smokers.
 Another study by Chaumont et al. (2019) revealed that vaping elevated blood pressure, heart rate, and vascular stiffness in healthy young vapers.
 These findings suggest that vaping may share similar adverse effects on blood flow and cardiovascular health with smoking, potentially diminishing muscle endurance and strength by restricting the delivery of oxygen and nutrients to muscles.